 Heating makes up about 1/3 of your total electric bill!
 Maybe you’ll think twice about reaching for the thermostat?

 Quick tips for reducing your heating bill include wearing a sweatshirt, get a programmable thermostat, and service your furnace.
-For tips on reducing the other expenses, please check out the electric bill blog post.

 How to save money on your bills